List of Neighbours characters introduced in 2013: Nell Rebecchi

 Following Toadie's wedding to Terese Willis (Rebekah Elmaloglou), Nell tells Hugo that she is opposed to their marriage and believes that Toadie is better suited to Melanie.
 Nell begins planting reminders of Melanie and Terese's ex-husband, Paul Robinson (Stefan Dennis), around the house.
 When she is out, Hugo snoops in her bag and picks up one of Melanie's china pigs.
 When Terese catches him, she confronts Nell, who says that her and Toadie are in denial about still loving Melanie and Paul.
 After hearing that Melanie's close friend Sharon Davies (Jessica Muschamp) is in town, she meets up with her, who gives Nell Melanie's address.
 When she goes to Melanie's house, she goes through the door and is knocked out by Eden Shaw (Costa D'Angelo), who had broken into her home.
 Melanie later finds her and returns her to Ramsay Street.

+Nell returned in the final episodes of the show, for Paul and Terese wedding and tour around Ramsey Hills and Robinson Towers alongside former and current residents.

 Amber Turner

 Amber Turner, played by Jenna Rosenow, made her first screen appearance on 7 February 2013.
 The character and Rosenow's casting was announced on 4 November 2012.
 The actress previously appeared in Neighbours as an extra.
 Of her casting, Rosenow revealed "It's very exciting.
 I auditioned for the role and got short-listed and had a call back, then was told I got the role."
 Amber is Matt (Josef Brown) and Lauren Turner's (Kate Kendall) only daughter.
 Kendall described her as "the typical teenage girl", while Rosenow called her "a regular 17-year-old."
 The actress went on to reveal that Amber is a little naive and was keeping a secret from her family.
 Rosenow commented "She seems like the perfect good girl, but she may not be."
 An online spin-off called Amber's Blog, which features Amber documenting her family's move from Mount Isa to Erinsborough.